 Pamban island is an offbeat destination featuring picturesque views, serene ambiance, and exotic beaches which makes it a perfect destination for a relaxing vacation.
 Lying between mainland India and Sri Lanka you can easily reach here via diverse transportation modes and routes.

-Pamban Island is approximately 2700km, 1500km, 2200km, and 600km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Pamban Island is approximately 2,700, 1,500, 2,200, and 600 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Some of the best travel options have been listed below that you must consider if planning a trip to Pamban Island.

-By Air.
-Madurai Airport is the nearest airport to Rameshwaram.
-After leaving the airport one has to take the local transport to travel another 3 km to reach Pamban Island.
+Madurai Airport (IXM) is the nearest airport to Pamban Island and after leaving the airport one has to take the local transport to travel another 178 km to reach Pamban Island.
 Madurai airport received direct and connecting flights from all metro cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru.
 Listed below are the airlines that operate direct flights to Madurai Airport.

-By Road.
-If you are planning to visit Pamban island by your car or bike then the following routes can be considered on arrival from nearby prominent cities and states.
+If you are planning to visit Pamban island by car or bike then the following routes can be considered on arrival from nearby prominent cities and states.

-By Rail.
 Rameshwaram railway station is the nearest railway station to reach Pamban island.
-The railway station is connected to all the major railway stations located in metro cities such as Delhi, Mumbai, Kolkata, Bengaluru, Hyderabad and more.
+The railway station is connected to all the major railway stations located in metro cities such as Delhi, Mumbai, Kolkata, Bengaluru, Hyderabad, and more.
 Listed below are the direct trains that you may consider to reach Rameshwaram.